matthewww/cloud-lab-chronicles/docs/learning/AI-900vsAI1-C01.md

 #### AI1-C01

-AWS Rekognition for image and video analysis, and other computer vision services1.
+AWS Rekognition for image and video analysis, and other computer vision services.

 ## Natural Language Processing (NLP) Workloads
 #### AI-900